dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 $ kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v1.1.0/cert-manager.crds.yaml
 ```

-> **Changes in release 0.3.0**
+> **Changes in upcoming release 0.3.0-pre-release**
 >
-> Copy the vxflexos-config Secret from the CSI PowerFlex Driver namespace into the namespace where Karavi Observability is deployed.
+> Copy the vxflexos-config Secret from the CSI Driver for Dell EMC PowerFlex namespace into the namespace where Karavi Observability is deployed.
 > Note: The target namespace must exist before executing this command.
 >
 > *Example command to copy the secret from the vxflexos namespace to the karavi namespace.*